Freshly Milled Flour Sourdough | My Easy Techniques

 This process will yield a softer loaf with a better rise.

-I soak 3/4 the amount of flour the recipe calls for in all of the water for at least 30 minutes or longer.
+I soak 3/4 the amount of flour the recipe calls for in all of the water for at least 30 minutes or longer covered with plastic wrap at room temperature.

 In my experience, bread made with freshly milled flour requires a longer kneading time to achieve the proper texture and gluten production to make a soft loaf with a good rise.

 I use a stand mixer, however, you can always knead by hand.
 I did for many years before I purchased a mixer.
-This is the stand mixer I use: https://collabs.shop/xmipvy
+This is the stand mixer I use the Nutrimill Artiste with a dough hook attachment.

 Kneading dough activates the gluten in the flour.
 Properly kneaded dough will be smooth and elastic.